pkbros/talkchar/readme.md

+**overview**
-TalkChar is a next-generation real-time conversational avatar system that transforms plain text into a living 2D character.
+TalkChar is a next-generation real-time conversational system that transforms plain text into a living 2D character.

 It combines LLM intelligence + emotional expression + lip-synced speech to create highly immersive, human-like interactions.